-- Make sure that the battery compartment is always well ventilated when charging batteries. - Only charge batteries in the boat with the boat's own chargers.
-In other cases, remove the batteries from the boat. - Remember that the batteries discharge an explosive oxy-hydrogen gas at a voltage of 14.4 volts. - The voltage of a normal battery in unloaded status is 12.3-12.7V. - During charging, the voltage increases and the charging regulator stops the charging process automatically at a preset level. - The voltage measurement must be taken at the battery terminals, not the alternator, to achieve the correct result.
+- Remove the batteries from the boat for charging. - Remember that the batteries discharge an explosive oxy-hydrogen gas at a voltage of 14.4 volts. - The voltage of a normal battery in unloaded status is 12.3-12.7 V. - During charging, the voltage increases and the charging regulator stops the charging process automatically at a preset level. - The voltage measurement must be taken at the battery terminals, not the alternator, to achieve the correct result.